|Buffalo Intake Crib, NY|

 The station was regarded as a particularly unpleasant assignment among lighthouse keepers.
 Two keepers alternated duty at Horseshoe Reef, living on the mainland and commuting to work via rowboat, except when bad weather and rough seas compelled them to make do in the spartan quarters on site.
 A turn of the century keeper received $560 a year in pay and his assistant $490, which wasn’t much considering no dwelling was provided for them onshore and that the Lighthouse Board admitted that Horseshoe Reef was “one of the most comfortless and unattractive stations in the district.”
 To improve matters, the Lighthouse Board recommended in 1902 that a double dwelling should be built near Buffalo Main Lighthouse for the keepers of Horseshoe Reef.
 This recommendation was repeated for four years until $6,200 was appropriated in 1906.
 The dwelling was completed in 1907.

 A 1913 arrangement moved the Canadian border to a point 100 feet west of the lighthouse, placing Horseshoe Reef Lighthouse within U.S. territory.
-At this time, however, the beacon on Middle Reef was quickly losing its significance.
+By this time, however, the beacon on Middle Reef was quickly losing its significance.
 A protected waterway had been formed along the eastern shore of the Niagara River, offering a direct route to Black Rock absent the swift currents and treacherous shoals of the river proper.
 The lighthouse was further made obsolete when a water intake crib was established in nearby Emerald Channel in 1907 and outfitted with a navigational beacon the following year.
 The keepers at Horseshoe Reef also kept the water intake light.
-No longer needed, Horseshoe Reef was decommissioned in 1920 and left to decay.
+No longer needed, Horseshoe Reef was permanently discontinued on August 1, 1919 and left to decay.

 The water intake’s primary purpose is to provide clean water to the city of Buffalo from a spot where Lake Erie flows into the Niagara River.
 Water is brought in through grates and collected in a central pool.
 From there, gravity takes it down a twelve-foot diameter tunnel that extends for 6,600 feet beneath the bottom of the lake to the Colonel Ward Pumping Station, located on Porter Avenue in Buffalo, where it is purified and distributed.
 The intake gathers up to 125 million gallons of water every day.